Aesthetics Blog

 Also classed as collagen induction therapy, microneedling is a minimally invasive skin treatment that is used to encourage collagen production and help stimulate the skin's healing process.

-As microneedling punctures your skin, it’s super important that you take the necessary steps to prepare for the treatment, ensuring your skin is in a calm state prior.
+As microneedling punctures your skin, it’s super important that you take the necessary steps to prepare for your microneedling treatment, ensuring your skin is in a calm state beforehand.

 As your practitioner is a trusted professional, they will know the microneedling treatment inside out, and will therefore have the best advice regarding aftercare.